algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

     * The amount of local storage is allocated in k/v units, and determined at contract creation.
 This cannot be edited later.
     * The opted-in user address is responsible for funding the local storage (by an increase to their minimum balance).
 * Reading:
-    * Can be read by any app call that has app x in its foreign apps array and account x in its foreign accounts array.
+    * Can be read by any app call that has app a in its foreign apps array and account x in its foreign accounts array.
     * Can be read on-chain using the k/v pairs defined (from off-chain, can be read using goal and the SDKs).
 * Writing:
     * Is editable only by app a, but is delete-able by app a or the user x (using a ClearState call, see below).